 2008 – We packed up the original 6 lodges and moved them back to Lodge Lane.

 2010 – The Town Hall was built!

-2011.- The Front Office was completed renovated and redone to create a better experience when checking into the campground.
+2011 - The Front Office was completely renovated and redone to create a better experience when checking into the campground.

 2013 – Port Huron KOA was branded a Resort and was the first resort recognized in the KOA system!